-TWC will issue its policy on the requirements for funding infrastructure costs in a WD Letter.
-In part, the WD Letter will state that Boards, with the agreement of CEOs, must develop and enter into MOUs with statutorily required one-stop partners for operation and funding of a one-stop delivery system in the local area.
-Boards may also enter into MOUs with other optional partners, as described by WIOA.
+TWC provides policy and procedural guidance to boards regarding the requirements for funding infrastructure costs in the Guide to Texas Workforce System Operations, Section D Infrastructure Funding.
+This Guide, updated in February 2020, states that Boards, with the agreement of CEOs, develop and enter into MOUs with statutorily required one-stop partners for operation and funding of a one-stop delivery system in the local area.
+Boards may also enter MOUs with other optional partners, as described by WIOA.
 Among several required provisions, the MOU must include a final plan, or an interim plan if needed, on how the infrastructure costs of the one-stop centers will be funded.